How to Make a Fleece Tie Blanket

 This tie blanket is easy to make, doesn’t require many tools.
 It makes a great gift for the holidays and you can even use fun holiday fabrics!
 I noticed that dog lovers like to make them for their pets and football fanatics use them a lot to get through a cold game in the stadium in wintertime.

-A tie blanket is extra warm because it consists of 2 layers of fleece.
-You need to get 2 pieces of fleece fabric of the same size and quality so when you wash them they stay the same size.
+A tie blanket is extra warm because it consists of two layers of polar fleece.
+You need to get two pieces of fleece fabric of the same size and quality so when you wash them they stay the same size.
 I would advise to prewash the fabrics to minimize shrinkage.
 Polyester fleece shouldn't shrink in the washer or dryer.
 Cotton fleece can experience some shrinking.
 In general, fleeces are very easy to care for and quality fleece washes well.

 The size of your blanket is entirely up to you.
 I would use at least 2 yards of fabric for a blanket for an adult.
 Make sure that the length and the width are in whole numbers so you can cut the strips evenly.
 You don't want to be left with half strips at the end.
 To measure these large panels of fabric, the ruler that is adhered to my sewing table came in handy.
 This project involves a lot of cutting.
 If you want to reduce some strain on your hands, you can check out our great spring scissors.